jaysonhusky/Telegram_Mod_Bot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Support
 For issues or feature requests, please open an issue in the GitHub repository.
+This is currently not recommended for deployment as can false-flag as malware.